Panoz DP01: Current status

 The Panoz DP01 is no longer being manufactured.
 However, Elan Motorsports Technologies did use the car as somewhat of a model for the Panoz DP09 chassis for the Superleague Formula series that houses a naturally aspirated Menard 4.2 V12 engine.

 DP01s owned by most Champ Car teams were sold to privateers in the United States and elsewhere.
 Two examples of the cars in use during 2010 were in the BOSS GP Series, where the chassis was campaigned by Henk de Boer and by Peter Milavec.

-Atlantic Championship former president Ben Johnston also owned multiple DP01s, which he intended to be raced in a new multi-class open-wheel racing series called GreenPrixUSA.
+Former Atlantic Championship president Ben Johnston also owned multiple DP01s, which he intended to be raced in a new multi-class open-wheel racing series called GreenPrixUSA.
 However, the series was delayed due to track and possible engine issues.
 As of 2016, Johnston was forced to liquidate his racing assets due to divorce.